jintonic/jintonic.github.io/learning/_posts/2021-12-22-use-LaTeX-on-a-Linux-HPC-cluster.md

 ## Local LaTeX configuration

 Now, let's provide two solutions to the first problem, that is, how to deal with missing packages in an old [LaTeX][] installation.
-If you see error messages complaining about missing `.sty, .cls`, or `.bst`, etc. files when you run `latex yourPaper.tex`, search that file on Google to find out which [LaTeX][] package contains it, then go to [CTAN][] to download that package and unpack it to your [LaTeX][] project directory.
+If you see error messages complaining about missing `.sty, .cls`, or `.bst`, etc. files when you run `latex yourPaper.tex`, search that file on Google to find out which [LaTeX][] package contains it (or run `tlmgr search --global --file example.sty` if you have the [tlmgr][] command in the system), then go to [CTAN][] to download that package and unpack it to your [LaTeX][] project directory.
 The drawback of this solution is that your [LaTeX][] project would include many files that is not related to your work.

 A better solution is to save the missing package to another directory and tell [LaTeX][] where to find it so that it will be kept separated from your personal [LaTeX][] project.
 Meanwhile, this package can be reused for your other [LaTeX][] projects.
 [LaTeX][] allows a normal Linux user (without [root][] privilege) to save his or her [LaTeX][] packages and configurations in a particular folder in the user's [home][] directory.
 This folder is defined by an [environment][] variable called [TEXMFHOME][].
 You can check the definition of [TEXMFHOME][] in your system [TeX][] configuration file by running